mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 ```
 Obscura Observation + 2to 3la 8na
-Jesse,
+Thimlu,

 I've double-checked my calculations and assumptions, and they must be correct.
 I still struggle to wrap my head around the immensity of the time scales we're dealing with.

 The obscura must be aware of what they're doing.
 We must get this information out as quickly as possible, so I'm leaving to find you.

--Thimlu
+-Jesse

-(don't have time to clean the lenses)
+(No time to clean the lenses)
 ```

 "